Illinois State alumna key contributor to Academy Award- and Golden Globe-nominated animated film

 “If you’re enthusiastic and passionate about art like I am, just keep doing it.
 Don’t let people discourage you,” she said.
 “Don’t worry about getting your work out there until you are really ready to do it.
 Don’t be afraid to take a lot of classes and sample different things.
 You never know what you will get into.”

-For more information about Dena and her work, check out her website.
+For more information about Peterson and her work, check out her website.